Calculate General Photometrics

-Contour Level 1 - 10: Enter the footcandle level to draw contours at.
+Contour Level 1 - 10: Enter the illuminance level at which to draw contours.
 You can have up to 10 contours.
 Contours set to 0 will not be drawn.

-Show FC Levels: Whether or not footcandle levels are shown on the drawing.
-If this is checked, the footcandle levels will be displayed in the calculation area after the calculation is finished.
+Show Illuminance Levels Only: Select this option to show illuminance levels on the drawing.
+The illuminance levels will be displayed in the calculation area after the calculation is finished.

-Show Contours: Whether or not contours are shown on the drawing.
-If this is checked, contours will be displayed in the calculation area after the calculation is finished.
+Show Contours Only: Select this option to show contours on the drawing.
+The contours will be displayed in the calculation area after the calculation is finished.

-Decimal Places on Drawing: The number of decimals to include in the footcandle levels on the drawing.
+Decimal Places on Drawing: The number of decimal places to include in the illuminance levels on the drawing.

-Decimal Places in Schedule: The number of decimals to include in the footcandle levels on the schedule.
-If the Decimal Places on Drawing is less than the Decimal Places in Schedule, the smaller Decimal Places on Drawing will be used for the Maximum Foot Candles and the Minimum Foot Candles values in the schedule.
+Decimal Places in Schedule: The number of decimal places to include in the illuminance levels on the schedule.
+If the Decimal Places on Drawing is less than the Decimal Places in Schedule, the smaller Decimal Places on Drawing will be used for the Maximum Illuminance and the Minimum Illuminance values in the schedule.

-Reflections: Whether or not the calculation includes reflections from walls and ceilings.
+Reflections: Whether the calculation includes reflections from walls and ceilings.

-Zoom to Schedule After Insertion: Whether or not the current view will be moved to the schedule associated with the calculation area.
+Zoom to Schedule After Insertion: Whether the display will be moved to the schedule associated with the calculation area.

-After all the information has been entered, press the OK button.
+After all of the information has been entered, press the OK button.

-If there is only one calculation area in the drawing, the footcandle levels in the area will be calculated.
+If there is only one calculation area on the drawing, the illuminance levels in the area will be calculated.

-If there is more than one calculation area in the drawing, you will be prompted to specify which area to calculate.
+If there is more than one calculation area on the drawing, you will be prompted to specify which area to calculate.

-The footcandle levels and contours in the area that is calculated will be updated.
+The illuminance levels and contours in the area that is calculated will be updated.
 The values in the corresponding photometric calculation schedule will also be updated.